-This course is designed to provide students with the skills to enter new working and training situations with increased confidence and to assertively handle employment related interpersonal situations.
-In particular students will learn to communicate positively and effectively about their disability and any accommodations that may be required for their success on the job.
+This course is designed to prepare students with learning difficulties or barriers to education and employment with the skills to enter new working and training situations with increased confidence and to assertively handle employment related interpersonal situations.
+In particular, students will learn to communicate positively about any accommodations that may be required for their success on the job.

 Methods of Instruction

 Means of Assessment